lampmantech/behaving.trytond/README.md

 To see what this version is, look at the first date in the file CHANGELOG.txt.

-Active development is on Tryton 3.0.
+Active development is on Tryton 3.2.
+There is a bug under 3.2 that hits the country field in party.address; look for the comment "Just junk the field value for now" in features/steps/support/fields.py

+This should work with Tryton 3.0 with no problems.

 This should work with Tryton 2.8, but you should make a simple change to the trytond_proteus source code.